irawoodring/162/introduction/PITCHME.md

 x = x + 42;
 ```

+This seems simple to us.
+Take the value that x represents, add 42 to it and make x represent the new number.
+---
+A computer can't understand this though.
+It only knows how to flip switches and send voltage through the resulting circuit.
+So we need a translator program.

-Which our translator program may convert into something that tells the computer to:
+Our translator program may convert this into something that tells the computer to:
 ---
 - flip the switches required to read the electrical voltage for the area in memory we currently have designated as "x"
 - read that voltage and convert into a value that we store on a register on the processor